Navigating Sexual Bereavement in Widowhood

 Guilt

 When we grieve it is perfectly natural to miss that feeling of intimacy we once shared with our loved one and to crave sexual fulfilment.
-After all sexual instinct is a primal urge.
+After all, sexual instinct is a primal urge.
 However, when we grieve, we often interpret this longing as a betrayal of our loved one, of their memory and of our life together.
 We judge and berate ourselves.
 We wonder whether this means that we no longer love our person.
 Actually, is it not the opposite?
 Is it not a testament to the depth of love we hold for our person, of the enduring connection that still exists, that we still want them and desire to be with them?
 Moving on, making space for someone else in our life and sharing intimate moments with another person doesn’t mean that we have to sever our love for the person we’ve lost.
 It doesn’t mean that we have to say goodbye to it before we allow another love in.
 We absolutely can love two people at once.
 And it’s important to find someone who holds space for that, who honours that and embraces the person that you’ve lost and with whom you still share such an incredible bond.

 Regret